9 v 9 soccer formations are fun to implement. It makes you feel like a team when everyone knows their new role, so you can outsmart your opponent.

 Before we look at formations, for those that are newer to the game here is a diagram of a soccer field, to show what is what.

 Formations – Positions – Systems: Considerations

 Choosing your formation to play will depend on the following key points.
 Getting the best out of your players is the intention when picking your system.

-If your best player is a midfielder that can play a ball 60 yards into the corner, have a winger that is willing to run into space.
+If your best player is a midfielder that can play a ball 60 yards into the corner, have a winger that’s willing to run into space.

 You might have a central defender who is good at heading the ball but is slow.
 Players who play next to each other ideally complement one another with their attributes.

-A player with pace is best placed in a position that will be dangerous.
-Have them in a position where they will more often face a 1-on-1 situation.
+A player with pace is best placed in a position that’ll be dangerous.
+Have them in a position where they’ll more often face a 1-on-1 situation.

 Tiki Taka is widely known for its combination play.
-That is short, quick passing with one or two touches, played a speed that hard to close down and intercept.
+That’s short, quick passing with one or two touches, played a speed that is hard to close down and intercept.

-In a 5-3-2 formation, the full-backs are expected to work the full length of the field.
-They can become isolated.
-It is important when picking players to play there that they have the right attributes.
+It’s important when picking players to play there that they’ve got the right attributes.
 They need a good ‘engine’ to get up and down.

 9 v 9 Soccer Formations